 bbv webinar on practical methods, tools, and proven strategies for integrating AI into the software development lifecycle — from requirements analysis through code development to testing.

-Talk at the FHNW Data Science & Data Engineering Alumni Event on integrating AI into the software development lifecycle — from enterprise AI strategy and the bbv AI Hub, to working with coding agents and the "Development Funnel" for context-driven AI workflows.
+Talk at the FHNW Data Science & Data Engineering Alumni Event on integrating AI into the software development lifecycle — from enterprise AI strategy and the Swiss AI Hub, to working with coding agents and the "Development Funnel" for context-driven AI workflows.

 Feel free to reach out — I'm happy to chat.